yggdrasil-network/public-peers/europe/russia.md

   * `tcp://[2a05:3580:d900:1b13:e2d5:5eff:fed8:8b86]:8777`

 ## Balancer nodes of the Medium network
-Used by operators of the Medium network to balance by region.
+Used by operators of the Medium network to balance traffic by region.
 Up to 10 balancer nodes per physical server.

-### MSK-1 (AS50340)
+### MSK-1 @ AS50340

 * [Medium](https://github.com/medium-network) balancer public node, Moscow, OOO Network of data-centers Selectel, operated by [Mihail Podivilov](https://github.com/podivilov)
   * `tcp://78.155.207.12:64640`